Lombardy: Hydrography

 The numerous lakes of Lombardy are all of glacial origin and are located in the northern highlands.
-From west to east, these are: Lake Maggiore, Lake Lugano (both shared with Switzerland), Lake Como, Lake Iseo, Lake Idro, and Lake Garda (the largest lake in Italy).
-South of the Alps are a succession of low hills of morainic origin that were formed during the Last Glacial Period and small, barely fertile plateaux with typical heaths and conifer woods.
-A minor mountainous area the Oltrepò Pavese lies in the Apennines range south of the Po.
+From west to east, these lakes are: Lake Maggiore, Lake Lugano (both shared with Switzerland), Lake Como, Lake Iseo, Lake Idro, and Lake Garda (the largest lake in Italy).
+South of the Alps lies a succession of low hills of morainic origin that were formed during the Last Glacial Period,as well as small, barely fertile plateaux with typical heaths and conifer woods.
+A minor mountainous area, the Oltrepò Pavese lies in the Apennines range south of the Po.

+The navigli are a system of interconnected canals in and around Milan, dating back as far as the Middle Ages.
+The system consists of five canals: Naviglio Grande, Naviglio Pavese, Naviglio Martesana, Naviglio di Paderno, and Naviglio di Bereguardo.
+The first three were connected through Milan via the Fossa Interna, also known as the Inner Ring.
+The urban section of the Naviglio Martesana was covered over at the beginning of the 1930s, together with the entire Inner Ring, thus sounding the death knell for the northeastern canals.

+Alpine passes

+The Lombard Alpine valleys are wider than those found in the Alps in Piedmont and Aosta Valley.
+Most of them are crossed by streams that descend towards the Po Valley, forming rivers that then flow into the Po on the hydrographic left.
+Thanks to the width of their valleys, the Lombard Alpine passes, although they are at a high altitude, are easily accessible.

+The most important international passes found in the Lombard Alps, which connect the region with Switzerland are the Splügen Pass (2118 m), the Maloja Pass (1,815 m) and the Bernina Pass (2323 m), with the latter two which are located in Swiss territory.
+The most important national passes are the Stelvio Pass (2759 m) and the Tonale Pass (1,883 m), which connect Lombardy with Trentino-Alto Adige.
+These Alpine passes are also of great importance from a historical point of view, given that they have always allowed easy communication between Lombardy and its bordering territories.
+This has resulted in constant commercial traffic, which contributed to the development of the region.

 Flora and fauna

 The plains have been intensively cultivated for centuries, and little of the original environment remains.
-The most common trees are elm, alder, sycamore, poplar, willow and hornbeam.
-In the area of the foothills lakes, however, olive, cypresses and larches grow, as do varieties of subtropical flora such as magnolia, azalea and acacias.
-Numerous species of endemic flora in the Prealpine area include some species of saxifrage, Lombardy garlic, groundsel and bellflowers.
+The most common trees are elm, alder, sycamore, poplar, willow, and hornbeam.
+In the area of the foothills lakes, however, olive, cypresses, and larches grow, as do varieties of subtropical flora such as magnolia, azalea and acacia.
+Numerous species of endemic flora in the Prealpine area include some species of saxifrage, Lombardy garlic, groundsel, and bellflowers.